What Are The Different Methods Of Healthcare Procurement // Pros And Cons Of Healthcare Sourcing Strategies

 • Pros:

-• Reduced Inventory Costs: Keeps inventory levels low, reducing carrying costs.
+• Reduced Inventory Costs: Maintains low inventory levels, thereby reducing carrying costs.

 • Fresh Supplies: Ensures supplies are fresh and up-to-date.